Analog fast Fourier transforms for scalable and efficient signal processing: Introduction

 Analog in-memory computing (IMC) systems are a potential solution to overcome these scaling limits.
-These systems exploit analog circuit laws to rapidly and efficiently compute matrix operations inside non-volatile memory arrays, while greatly reducing the crippling energy overhead of data movement between the memory and processor in traditional von Neumann architectures \cite{Burr2017,xiao2020analog,sebastian2020memory}.
+These systems exploit analog circuit laws to rapidly and efficiently compute matrix-vector multiplications (MVMs) inside memory arrays, while greatly reducing the crippling energy overhead of data movement between the memory and processor in traditional von Neumann architectures \cite{Burr2017,xiao2020analog,sebastian2020memory}.
 These advantages enable analog IMC to process machine learning (ML) inference workloads with potentially orders-of-magnitude greater performance per watt, as explored in numerous recent works \cite{Li2019,yao2020fully,xue2021cmos,wan2022compute,huang2024memristor,ambrogio2023analog,LeGallo2023,Fick2022}.
-However, the same benefits have yet to materialize for executing the important DFT operations that often come before or after the ML algorithm in edge systems, and would thus become the bottleneck.
-This is because while the DFT can be expressed as a matrix-vector multiplication (MVM), it can be computed using far fewer mathematical operations by using the FFT algorithm.
-While this enormous advantage has been enjoyed by digital processors for decades, analog IMC systems have yet to capitalize on the benefits of the FFT, severely limiting their efficiency and scalability.
+However, these benefits have yet to fully materialize for executing the large DFT operations that often come before or after the ML algorithm in edge systems, and would thus become the bottleneck.
+This is because while the DFT can be expressed as an MVM, it can be computed using far fewer mathematical operations by using the fast Fourier transform (FFT) algorithm \cite{Duhamel1990}.
+Although the FFT has been an indispensable instrument of digital signal processing (DSP) for decades, analog IMC systems have yet to capitalize on the benefits of the FFT, severely limiting their efficiency and scalability.

 Analog IMC systems to date have relied exclusively on a direct MVM mapping of the DFT and its real-only counterpart, the discrete cosine transform (DCT) \cite{cai2016memristor}.
 With this approach, analog IMC retains its low energy-per-operation only up to DFT sizes that can fit within a single memory array.
-Therefore, the largest experimentally demonstrated analog DFTs and DCTs are on signals containing only 64 points per dimension \cite{li2018analogue,hu2018memristor,zhao2023energy}.
-Relying on these prior methods would preclude analog processing from scaling to the much larger DFT sizes needed for many practical applications.
+Therefore, the largest experimentally demonstrated analog DFTs and DCTs have been limited to 64 or 128 points per dimension \cite{li2018analogue,hu2018memristor,zhao2023energy,Huang2025,Wang2025}.
+Relying on these prior methods would preclude analog processing from scaling to the much larger DFT sizes that are routinely needed for many practical applications.
+For example, mobile or IoT devices that use 5G wireless communications standards need to support FFTs of up to 4096 points to generate orthogonal frequency-division multiplexing (OFDM) waveforms \cite{Zaidi2018}.
+Large 2D FFTs with well over 1000 or 10,000 points per dimension also enable high-resolution range-velocity maps using frequency-modulated continuous wave (FMCW) lidar or radar for autonomous vehicles \cite{Kim2022_FMCW, Heo2021}, as well as high-resolution synthetic aperture radar imagery for satellite- or aircraft-based remote sensing applications \cite{Yu2019}.